Grocery Delivery Showdown

 Instacart also got itself into quite a bit of trouble when it was discovered that tips weren't being paid to the shoppers as they should be.
 While they've taken steps to remedy this it is still a red flag when it comes to their corporate culture.

-This one is really a no brainer for me.
+But in the end, this one is really a no brainer for me.
 I'm team Shipt all the way.

 As I've said, probably way too many times, great customer service always wins me over.
 While Shipt's fees are much easier to understand, I really made my decision based on the level of service from both the customer support and the personal shopper.